The International Chamber of the Paris Court of Appeal adds English as a valid language for exhibits and witnesses.

 Art 2.4 – English language

-- Parties appearing before the judge, as well as witnesses, technicians, experts and counsels of the parties, when they are not French and qualified to before the Court of Appeal of Paris, are authorized to express themselves in English.
+- Parties appearing before the judge, as well as witnesses, technicians, experts and counsels of the parties.
+If they don’t speak French, they are authorized to express themselves in English.

 Art.
 3 – Translations / Foreign language